Pors Fotball

-Pors Fotball is a Norwegian football club from Porsgrunn, currently playing in the 3. divisjon.
+Pors Fotball is a Norwegian football club from Porsgrunn, currently playing in the 2. divisjon.
 Pors plays in blue jerseys, and their home ground is Pors Stadion.
 Notable former players include Jan Halvor Halvorsen and Erik Pedersen.

 History

 The club was founded on 25 May 1905 under the name Lyn, and changed its name to IF Pors in 1914 because the original name was already in use.
 The best performances of the team was in 1948–49 and 1970 when they played in the top division.
 The team has had unsuccessful bids for promotion to the top division in 1972, 1979, 1981 and 1983.

 Concurrent with the 1994 name change the club entered into a still ongoing elite-level athletics partnership with the other and dominant Grenland football club, Odd Grenland.
 In February 2005 IF Pors retained other sports activities whereas Pors Grenland Fotball was siphoned off as a separate sports team, however still under the auspices of IF Pors.
 In December 2009, the financial cooperation between Pors Grenland and Odd Grenland was terminated.

 Between 2004 and 2006 the team played in the 1. divisjon but then slipped down to the 2. divisjon where they played until the team was relegated to 3. divisjon in 2014.
-Pors have been playing in 3. divisjon since 2017.
+Pors had been playing in 3. divisjon since 2017, but got promoted back to the 2. divisjon in 2024.